Jan Kowalski (placeholder name)

 A specimen of Polish driving licence bearing the name of Jan Kowalski.

 A specimen of Karta Polaka bearing the name of Jan Kowalski.

-In Polish culture, Jan Kowalski is a placeholder name for an average Polish person, the usage being similar to "John Smith" in some English speaking cultures.
+In Polish culture, Jan Kowalski is a placeholder name for an average Polish person, the usage being similar to "John Smith" or "John Doe" in some English speaking cultures.

 The surname Kowalski/Kowalska is the second most common surname in Poland (140,471 people in 2009), with the leader being Nowak (207,348 in 2009).

 The name is close to John Smith, both in translation and in the metonymic meaning of averageness, although a more literal translation would be "John Smithson", as -ski is a patronymic suffix in Polish-language surnames.
 Analogous names in other languages include Jean Lefèvre, Giovanni Ferrari, Ivan Kuznetsov, Sean McGowan, Hans Schmidt, Kovács János, etc.

 Stereotypes associated with the name

 "Kowalski" itself is a stereotypical Polish surname, despite being nearly half as common as the leader, Nowak.
 Polish philologist Mariusz Rutkowski explains this phenomenon by the additional fact of the high productivity of the surname's structure: the patronymic suffix -ski produces over 7,800 Polish surnames, with the runner-up being the suffix icz/ycz (about 1680 surnames).

 Due to its commonality, the surname "Kowalski" acquired some other connotations, which may be grouped into two classes, with close meanings: "average, typical/stereotypical dweller of Poland" and "ordinary, mundane person".
 It is often difficult to classify a specific metonymic usage of the surname Kowalski, because the first class is hyponymic with respect to the second one, i.e., an average person is also an ordinary one.

 The metonymic reference is not restricted to Polish average persons: One may see the expressions such as "Kowalskis of Albania", "German Jan Kowalski", etc.